mahoney1/docs/commercial-paper-tutorial.md

 A cursory look of `docker ps` on the terminal window, will reveal our smart contract `papercontract` is running in its own docker container.

-## Execute the Commercial Paper Smart Contract transactions from client applications - Magnetocorp and Digibank
+## Step Six: Execute the Commercial Paper Smart Contract transactions from client applications - Magnetocorp and Digibank

 So far, we've installed and instantiated our smart contract on the blockchain.
 Now its time to try out the smart contract transactions.

 The Commercial paper scenario described earlier, describes running contract transactions, as employees from two different organizations, ie MagnetoCorp and Digibank.
 It is already set up (in fabric-samples) the sample certificate/keys required to transact as particular blockchain identities.
 But the important concept here is that the relevant employee identities (certificate/ley combo) need to be imported into their private wallet.
 Then, a simple client application (once installed, below) will transact on the Commercial Paper `papernet` marketplace as the identity in question.
 Let's start with Isabella at MagnetoCorp.

-### Transaction #1: Execute an issue Commercial Paper transaction as Isabella@MagnetoCorp
+### Transaction #1: Execute an `issue` transaction as Isabella@MagnetoCorp

 1. Change directory to MagnetoCorp's application directory: